caddoo/caddoo.github.io/all_collections/_posts/2022-06-18-enforcing-architectural-decisions-in-your-tests.md

 ## What?

-When I say 'Enforcing architectural decisions in your tests' what I essentially mean as architects/developers you write explicit automated tests for your code that would run alongside your other test suites (unit, integration etc) that can test for things like:
+When I say 'Enforcing architectural decisions in your tests' what I essentially mean as architects/developers you write explicit automated tests for your code that would run alongside your other test suites (unit, integration etc).
+These tests can check for things like:

 - Dependency references
 - Naming of classes/functions